-Figure I.1 decoding process of V-PCC content
+Figure G.1 decoding process of V-PCC content

 V-PCC file is decapsulated to atlas, occupancy, geometry, and attribute bitstream in decapsulator, respectively All bitstream are decoded in decoder, respectively.
 It is reconstructed into a volumetric frame using all decoded data.
 This case is typically handled by multiple video decoder instances.